ljamen/learning-library/developer-library/microservices-with-converged-db/setup-atp-connectivity-data-and-messaging/setup-atp-connectivity-data-and-messaging.md

   ![](images/33ed0b2b6316c6cdbbb2939947759119.png " ")

-7. Use the URL `http://<external-IP>:8080` to open the frontend webpage.
+7. Use the frontend LoadBalancer URL `http://<external-IP>:8080` to open the frontend webpage.
+If you need the External-IP URL, execute the `services` shortcut command and note the External-IP of the msdataworkshop/frontend/LoadBalancer.

   ![](images/testdatasourcescreen.png " ")